 Warm Spiced Red Kuri Squash & Orange Soup with Cinnamon Harissa

 This lush, silky soup is redolent with warm winter spices, honey, orange, and lemon.
-The honey and lemon lend a sweet-tart element, while the contrasting Cinnamon Harissa and sour cream garnishes keep the palate on high alert to the last spoonful.
+The honey and lemon lend a sweet-tart element, while the contrasting Cinnamon Harissa, a blend of hot peppers, oil and various spices, adds drama.
+It’s a flavor base for curries and stews, as well as a condiment, in Libya, Tunisia, Algeria and Morocco, according to Middle Eastern food expert, Paula Wolfert.
+A sour cream garnish keeps the palate on high alert to the last spoonful.

 1 large kuri squash